Skip to content

-In a new YouTube video, The Historic New Orleans Collection provides a behind-the-scenes look at 722 Toulouse Street, Tennessee Williams’s first residence in New Orleans when he arrived in 1938.
-Located in the heart of the French Quarter, the building—known as the Louis Adam House—is owned by THNOC and houses offices for its exhibition-preparation department.
+In a new YouTube video, the Historic New Orleans Collection provides a behind-the-scenes look at 722 Toulouse Street, Tennessee Williams’s first residence in New Orleans when he arrived in 1938.
+Located in the heart of the French Quarter, the building—known as the Guillot House—is owned by the HNOC and houses offices for its exhibition-preparation department.
 It is not open to the public; however, this video gives viewers a look at what those offices—as well as the attic where Williams used to live—look like today.

 A full transcript is reproduced below.
 This video is presented in conjunction with Backstage at A Streetcar Named Desire, an exhibition celebrating the iconic play’s 75th anniversary.

-Backstage at “A Streetcar Named Desire, an exhibition on display at The Historic New Orleans Collection, celebrates the 75th anniversary of the play’s Broadway debut.
-To extend the experience beyond our gallery walls, we created a new walking tour on our French Quarter app.
-The tour takes visitors to significant locations from the play and Tennessee Williams’s life in the Quarter.
+Backstage at “A Streetcar Named Desire, an exhibition on display at the Historic New Orleans Collection, celebrates the 75th anniversary of the play’s Broadway debut.

-We had to limit how many destinations we added to the tour, so one location you won’t see on the app, but you can find around the corner from the exhibition, is 722 Toulouse Street, a building known as the Louis Adam House.
+Just around the corner from HNOC you’ll find 722 Toulouse Street, a building known as the Guillot House.
 This building was operated as a rooming house in the late 1930s, when a young playwright named Thomas Lanier Williams rented an attic apartment for ten dollars a month.

 Over the years, the house gradually lost its colonial exterior as it was sold and resold many times.
 By the 1930s, the house was characteristic of changes in the French Quarter in the early 20th century, when many houses were subdivided into rooming houses and low-rent apartments.

-Twenty-seven-year-old Tom Williams arrived in New Orleans from St. Louis in December 1938.
+Twenty-seven-year-old Tom Williams arrived in New Orleans from St. Luis in December 1938.
 He had only recently begun using the pen name Tennessee Williams.

 Shortly after his arrival, he moved into 722 Toulouse, which he described in a letter to his grandparents as a house “owned by a lovely Mississippi lady.”
 In another letter, he described the tenants as “musicians, artists, and salesmen—all quite respectable.”